temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 :::info

 In the Temporal Python SDK, Workflow files are reloaded in a sandbox for every run.
-To keep from reloading an import on every run, you can mark it as pass through so it reuses the module from outside the sandbox.
+To keep from reloading an import on every run, you can mark it as *passthrough* so it reuses the module from outside the sandbox.
 Standard library modules and `temporalio` modules are passed through by default.
 All other modules that are used in a deterministic way, such as activity function references or third-party modules, should be passed through this way.

 This is why this example uses `with workflow.unsafe.imports_passed_through():`.
-You'll learn more about this later on.
+You can learn more about this in our [knowledge base](https://docs.temporal.io/kb/python-sandbox-environment).

 :::